CedricAnover/marsh/README.md

 # Marsh

 **Marsh** is a lightweight Python library for building, managing, and executing command workflows.
-It allows chaining commands, defining custom pre/post processing logic, and structuring flexible CLI workflows.
-With support for local, remote, Docker-based, and Python expression execution, Marsh simplifies automating pipelines and integrating external processes.
+It allows chaining commands, defining custom pre/post processing logic, creating DAG workflows, and structuring flexible CLI workflows.
+With support for local, remote, Docker-based, and Python execution, Marsh simplifies automating pipelines and integrating external processes.

 ---